oracle/docker-images/OracleWebLogic/samples/12213-webtier-apache/README.md

 Where `VIRTUAL_HOST_NAME` specifies the VirtualHostName of Apache HTTP server.
 If `VIRTUAL_HOST_NAME` is not set, SSL from the user to Apache is disabled.

 This approach uses the built-in example certificate (`example.cert` and `example.key`), which is only for demo and quick testing purposes.
 It does not offer the level of security that is usually required in production.
+See `container-scripts/certgen.sh` for details of the built-in certficate.

 ### Provide Your Own Certificate
 In production, Oracle strongly recommend that you provide your own certificate using the following `docker run` command.